Port Stanvac Refinery

+The 239 ha site is being demolished and cleaned up through 2019.
+The site has been slated for a housing development.
+This was announced in November 2024, for completion in late 2020’s.

 The refinery's most prominent structure, the 90 m chimney, was demolished on 31 January 2014.
 Mobil will face penalties if the site is not remediated by 2019.
 The land will be sold in phases.

 Part of the site is now used for the Adelaide Desalination Plant.
 Four gas turbines were installed by the Government of South Australia in 2017 for the Temporary Generation South power station.
 Operation was transferred to Infigen Energy in May 2020 under a 25 year lease, and will be moved to a different site at Bolivar.